Charles Pellew, 7th Viscount Exmouth: Life and career

 Advertisement for the New York Society of Craftsmen courses during the summer of 1920.

-In addition to being a professor at Columbia College, Pellew wrote at least one chemistry book, and he was a frequent public lecturer on many topic topics including alcoholism, dyes and dyeing of fabrics, and chemistry.
+In addition to being a professor at Columbia College, Pellew wrote at least one chemistry book, and he was a frequent public lecturer on many topics including alcoholism, dyes and dyeing of fabrics, and chemistry.
 He served as the president of the New York Society of Craftsmen at the Art Centre in New York City, and his professional memberships included the American Federation of Arts as well as the American Chemical Society.
 He was a Fellow of the New York Academy of Sciences.
 When Dr. Chandler, his father-in-law, resigned as the Chairman of the Chemistry Department at Columbia College, Pellew, along with the rest of the department faculty as a matter of formality, also resigned.
 Pellew was surprised though when his resignation was accepted.
 He then became a consulting chemist.
 Pellew had been consulting on projects for many years.
 One notable example was his appointment, along with a commission of 16 other men, by the President of the United States, Grover Cleveland, "...to examine and test the fineness and weight of coins..." for the US Mint.
 These tests, known as the "Annual Trial of Coins," were conducted on 8 February 1888 at Philadelphia, Pennsylvania.
 They examined coins produced in 1887 from each of the different US Mint branches.
 All coins were found to be within the tolerances allowed by federal laws.